foreverphoenix/the-phoenix-flavour/content/bg/quick-start/_index.md

 If you are building a setup around Legacy of the Dragonborn, install that mod first and think about which content mods with integration patches you wish to add.
 If you are building a setup focused around visuals then dive straight back into the hand-picking insanity.

 Set up the essential mods that will be at the heart of your setup to realise your theme before branching out.
 Experiment.
 Try things out.
 Do not worry too much about SSEEdit until you run into issues that must be fixed first.
-Jump into the game to try things out, check your new combat animations or clover mesh replacer.
+Jump into the game frequently to check your new combat animations or clover mesh replacer.
 This is the fun part!

 ## The Setup